 Since returning to London for her Master’s degree at GSMD, studying with David Takeno, Juliette has collaborated in various chamber groups with notable performances at Barbican Concert Hall, LSO St. Luke’s and St. Johns Smith Square, London.
 She was awarded a full scholarship for her studies and given generous support from the Countess of Munster Trust and won the Manoug Parikian award from the Help Musicians Foundation.

 The fourth generation of a musical family, Juliette was born in London and began her violin studies at the age of 5.
-Her musicality was quickly recognised with a first prize at the North London Music Festival and she later joined the Royal Academy of Music, Junior Department.
-Between 2006-2008, Juliette lived in Singapore where she played regularly in solo and chamber music concerts as well as enjoying her first performance with full orchestra, Sarasate’s “Ziguenerweisen”.
-Juliette joined Music Festivals and Chamber master classes in England, The Netherlands and USA.
+She joined the Royal Academy of Music, Junior Department and, between 2006-2008, lived in Singapore where she enjoyed her first performance with full orchestra, Sarasate’s “Ziguenerweisen”.

 In 2008, Juliette won entry to the Yehudi Menuhin School to pursue her music centered education, studying with Lutsia Ibragimova.
 Her passion for chamber music developed at YMS alongside her soloistic successes, including The Walter Todd Bursary Prize at the BBC Young Musician 2012 contest where the Strings Final jury described her playing as “absolutely spellbinding.”
 Subsequent engagements included concerto performances across the UK.